M4THEWS2/ConfBot/README.md

 "expiration": 60000
 ```

-The expiration is in miliseconds: second divided by 1000
+The expiration is in milliseconds: second divided by 1000

 #### Time's up callback